How Long Are Studs for an 8 Foot Wall?

 It would help to cut the pieces so they’re each 8 feet long.

-Depending on whether you need a particular length in your project, you may be able to use standard stock rather than cutting your own boards or piecing together two smaller boards – or perhaps you do want those choices.
+Depending on whether your project requires a particular length, you may be able to use standard stock rather than cutting your boards or piecing together two smaller boards—or perhaps you do want those choices.

 The most common lumber lengths are 8 feet, 10 feet, and 12 feet.
-In some cases, there may be some variance from this norm; for example, a 2×8 board might actually measure 94 3/4 inches – but it’s still an 8-footer.
+There may be some variance from this norm; for example, a 2×8 board might measure 94 3/4 inches—but it’s still an 8-footer.
 All these lengths are nominal.
-They don’t refer to the actual dimensions of the lumber but rather how they were cut from logs and planed down from rough-cut boards into finished planks.
+They don’t refer to the actual dimensions of the lumber but rather how it was cut from logs and planed down from rough-cut boards into finished planks.

 Conclusion

-When it comes to buying lumber for framing projects, it is relatively easy to determine the length of any studs you need: Just subtract 1½ inches from the total height of the wall (the standard height for interior walls is 8 feet) and use that figure as your guide to purchasing studs at a home center or lumberyard.
-For an 8-foot wall that means picking up studs 7 feet 6½ inches in length (8 minus 1½ equals 6½).
-If you are building an exterior wall below ground level with concrete block foundation walls on each side of the wood frame wall and insulating in between them (a 2 x 4-inch “stud” cavity), then you would just subtract ½ inch instead of 1½ because there will be ¾ inch drywall on one side only (as opposed to ½ inch drywall on both sides for interior walls).
+When it comes to buying lumber for framing projects, it is relatively easy to determine the length of any studs you need: Subtract 1½ inches from the total height of the wall (the standard height for interior walls is 8 feet) and use that figure as your guide to purchasing studs at a home center or lumberyard, for an 8-foot fence, that means picking up studs 7 feet 6½ inches in length (8 minus 1½ equals 6½).
+If you are building an exterior wall below ground level with concrete block foundation walls on each side of the wood frame wall and insulating in between them (a 2 x 4-inch “stud” cavity), then you would subtract ½ inch instead of 1½ because there will be ¾ inch drywall on one side only (as opposed to ½ inch drywall on both sides for interior walls).

 Mark Brown